pingcap/tidb-dev-guide/src/contribute-to-tidb/cherrypick-a-pr.md

 ## Review cherry-pick pull requests

 Cherry-pick pull requests obey the [same review rules](review-a-pr.md) as other pull requests.
 Besides the merge requirements as normal pull requests, cherry-pick pull requests are added `do-not-merge/cherry-pick-not-approved` label initially.
-To get it merged, it needs an additional `cherry-pick-approved` label from team [qa-release-merge](https://github.com/orgs/pingcap/teams/qa-release-merge/members).
+To get it merged, it needs an additional `cherry-pick-approved` label from team *qa-release-merge*.

 ## Troubleshoot cherry-pick